tartley/tartley.github.io/posts/the-buried-giant.md

-The journey eventually comes to revolve around the dispatch - or defence - of a dragon that is said to be the source of everyone's forgetfulness, and as this goal approaches, vague fears surface of what might be remembered, when the mist lifts.
+The journey eventually comes to revolve around the dispatch - or defence - of a dragon that is said to be the source of everyone's forgetfulness, and as this goal approaches, vague fears surface of what might be remembered when the mist lifts.
 Will Axl and Beatrice's treasured relationship survive the revelations of their pasts?
 Will the longstanding truce in the land survive the remembering of wartime battles and atrocities?
 Will Saxon resentment at